ualibraries/archivematica/README.md

 ### Host system dependencies
 1. [docker-compose](https://docs.docker.com/compose/overview/) is installed on the system.
 2. The host system's time synchronized with a master [ntp](https://en.wikipedia.org/wiki/Network_Time_Protocol) server.
 3. No other service on the system is listening at port 80 or 443.
 This can be changed through modifying the docker-compose configuration and files.
+If installing on a cloud system, then the ports 80 and 443 need to be opened up.
 4. A public IP address if using shibboleth authentication.
 For production deployments, having nginx using an ssl cert associated with a public DNS entry is the ideal situation.
 5. For production deployments, planned disk capacity for both uploaded files and the storage capacity for processed AIPs and DIPs.